 Third year: Coming into contact with professional practices

-The first semester has a full programme, with lessons in Fashion Design, Fashion Illustration, Machine Knitting, Pattern Drawing, Moulage, and Collectie Arnhem: a project in which the third-year students design a collection together, which they then sample, style, present and sell.
-This project culminates in a fashion show, organized and designed by the students themselves and presented to a professional public during Amsterdam Fashion Week in January.
+The first semester has a full programme, with lessons in Fashion Design, Fashion Illustration, Machine Knitting, Pattern Drawing, Moulage, and Collectie Arnhem: a design project in which the third-year students design a collection together, which they then sample, style and present.
+This project culminates in a fashion show, organized and designed by the students themselves and presented to a professional public end of January.
 In addition, the students are also required to write an Art Theory thesis.
 In the second semester, all students complete an internship lasting a minimum of three months, either in the Netherlands or abroad.
 The third year concludes with an intensive design workshop.
 In this, the experiences gained during Collectie Arnhem and the internship are brought together.

 Fourth year: Final graduation year

 The fourth year is completely devoted to the development of the student's own unique signature style, and to the final completion of studies.
 The final, graduating year is closely supervised by two lecturers in fashion design, two from the field of materials and print, one theory lecturer, two technical lecturers, and a lecturer specialized in presentation and portfolio.
 In addition to the permanent faculty team, external experts also take part in the process of creating and evaluating the final graduation project.
-In the fourth year the students make a choice between two specializations, depending on their personal talent and interests and using the experiences gained during their internship (second semester of the third year of study), and at the advice of the supporting team of department lecturers.
-The choice is between Fashion Design 3-D, and Fashion Design 2-D.
+In the fourth year the students make a choice between two specializations, either Fashion Design 3-D or Fashion Design 2-D, depending on their personal talent, interests and ambitions, using the experiences gained during their internship (second semester of the third year of study) and at the advice of the supporting team of department lecturers.